The Power of a Loving Family: Understanding Family-Based Treatment

 With so many different eating disorder treatment options, finding the right fit for your loved one can be an overwhelming process.
-One of the many challenges is the alphabet soup of treatment acronyms – PHP, IOP, RTC, CBT, DBT, FBT – you can encounter when trying to navigate the various approaches.
+One of the many challenges is the alphabet soup of treatment acronyms—PHP, IOP, RTC, CBT, DBT, FBT—you can encounter when trying to navigate the various approaches.
+To help clarify things, we'll break down one of the most important acronyms when it comes to eating disorder treatment for young people: FBT.
+So, what is FBT?
+Let's get into it.

-The foundation of treatment at Equip is FBT, which stands for Family-Based Treatment, the evidence-based treatment for eating disorders in adolescents and young adults.
-FBT is based on the Maudsley Method, developed at the Maudsley Hospital in London.
-Many people use the terms “FBT” and “Maudsley” interchangeably because their core approach is the same: young patients (who are medically stable) with eating disorders can recover at home with the support of their family.
+Family-based treatment, or FBT, is based on the Maudsley Method, developed at the Maudsley Hospital in London.
+Many people use the terms “FBT” and “Maudsley” interchangeably because their core approach is the same: young patients with eating disorders (who are medically stable) can recover at home with the support of their family.

 Although initially developed to treat anorexia, FBT has shown promise as an effective treatment approach for many other eating disorders, including bulimia, binge eating disorder (BED), Avoidant/Restrictive Food Intake Disorder (ARFID), and Other Specified Feeding and Eating Disorder (OSFED).